Shotpouch Creek

 Future restoration

-Additional treatments will restore untreated stream reaches and enhance previously treated reaches to build upon gains already made.
-A recent change of landownership will allow the Watershed Council to reconnect legacy floodplain areas and build a new multi-braided floodplain site.
+Additional treatments will restore untreated stream reaches and build upon gains already made by enhancing previously treated reaches.
+The Watershed Council will be able to reconnect legacy floodplain areas and build a new multi-braided floodplain site.
 Floodplain reconnection helps lower flood intensity in downstream reaches and increase retention of colder groundwater for release during the summer.
-Reconnected floodplains which can braid and meander freely when supplied with sources of large woody debris provide enhanced habitat for wintering salmonids and can support healthier populations year-round.
+Streams with reconnected floodplains can braid and meander freely.
+When supplied with sources of large woody debris floodplains can enhance habitat for wintering salmonids and can support healthier populations year-round.

 The Watershed Council will add additional large woody debris to the 15 artificial log structures previously installed and install 11 more on the reconnected floodplains.
 A bank pullback will help to protect previously installed livestock exclusion fencing threatened by erosion.